 As the name implies, these are the basic, common plates issued to drivers who don't request a special plate.

-These plates are issued after you have completed an Application for Motor Vehicle Title and Registration (Form MV-608).
+These plates are issued after you have registered your vehicle.

 The cost will vary depending on the weight and age of your vehicle.

 Also known as "vanity plates," these plates are issued after completing a South Dakota Personalized License Plate Application (Form MV-239).
 These plates carry an annual fee of $25.

 You may order one of these plates as long as you're a South Dakota resident and own the vehicle.

-This is your big chance to express yourself (using between two and seven letters).
+This is your big chance to express yourself (using between 2 and 7 letters).
 If you want to use a space or a star, you'll need to put that on the application.

 Be sure to include a copy of your registration with the application.

 If you need a disabled plate or permit, you'll have to complete an Application for Physically Disabled Parking Permit and License Plates (Form MV-044).

-Your doctor must sign and complete the back of the application, indicating that you meet at least one of the six disability requirements.
+Your doctor must sign and complete the back of the application, indicating that you meet the disability requirements.
 We discuss these requirements as well as other disability issues in our Drivers with Disabilities section.

 Only the title owner may apply for a disability plate.

 South Dakota refers to its antique plates as historical plates.